root-project/web/manual/storing_root_objects/index.md

 ## Working with ROOT files

-A ROOT file, this is a [TFile](https://root.cern/doc/master/classTFile.html) object, is like a UNIX file directory.
+A ROOT file, this is a {% include ref class="TFile" %} object, is like a UNIX file directory.
 It can contain directories and objects organized in unlimited number of levels.
 A ROOT file is stored in machine independent format (ASCII, IEEE floating point, Big Endian byte ordering).

 ### Creating a ROOT file

-- Use the [TFile](https://root.cern/doc/master/classTFile.html) constructor for creating a ROOT file.
+- Use the {% include ref class="TFile" %} constructor for creating a ROOT file.
 A ROOT file uses the `.root` extension.

 {% highlight C++ %}
    TFile *MyFile = new TFile("Event.root","OPTIONS");